 Jennifer L. Conn is a litigation partner in the New York office of Gibson, Dunn & Crutcher.
-She is a member of Gibson Dunn’s General Commercial Litigation, Securities Litigation, Appellate, and Privacy, Cybersecurity and Consumer Protection Practice Groups.
+She is a member of Gibson Dunn’s Securities Litigation, Securities Enforcement, Appellate, and Privacy, Cybersecurity and Data Innovation Practice Groups.

-Ms. Conn received her Juris Doctor from Columbia University School of Law in 1995, where she was a Harlan Fiske Stone Scholar.
-She graduated, cum laude with distinction in all subjects, from Cornell University, College of Arts and Sciences, in 1992, with a Bachelor of Arts in Government.
+Ms. Conn received her Juris Doctor from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar.
+She graduated, cum laude with distinction in all subjects, from Cornell University, College of Arts and Sciences, with a Bachelor of Arts in Government.

-Ms. Conn regularly writes and speaks on various subjects, particularly those relating to securities litigation.
-She is the co-editor and a co-author of the Firm’s Practicing Law Institute Treatise, Securities Litigation: A Practitioner’s Guide.
+Ms. Conn also regularly writes and speaks on various subjects, particularly those relating to securities litigation.
+For the past five years, she has been the co-editor and a co-author of the Firm’s Practicing Law Institute Treatise, Securities Litigation: A Practitioner’s Guide.

-- Rio Tinto plc and Rio Tinto Limited: Representing the world’s second largest mining company against Section 10(b) and other claims brought by the SEC and private securities class action plaintiffs in actions in the United States District Court for the Southern District of New York.
+- Rio Tinto plc and Rio Tinto Limited: Representing one of the world’s largest mining companies against Section 10(b) and other claims brought by the SEC and private securities class action plaintiffs in actions in the United States District Court for the Southern District of New York.

 - Royal Bank of Canada: Represented RBC in a securities fraud action in state court in Milwaukee, Wisconsin relating to RBC’s sale of synthetic collateralized debt obligations.